 The Lord Sanctifies his Dwelling Place

-Let’s start at the beginning; at the very first time that people in the New Testament spoke in tongues.
+What went on at the beginning at the very first time that people in the New Testament spoke in tongues?
 It was quite a spectacle but nothing as wild and chaotic as happens in Pentecostal assemblies today.
-There was no “slaying in the Spirit” as is common to Pentecostals; no chaotic laughter.
-The Holy Spirit didn’t baptise penitents by fire following water baptism as with Mormonism.
+There was no “slaying in the Spirit” as is common to Pentecostals; no chaotic laughter; the Holy Spirit didn’t baptise penitents by fire following water baptism as with Mormonism.
 And although some make a case for the baptism of the Holy Spirit being a separate experience to receiving him in new birth (Jn 3:3-5), the coming of the Holy Spirit on the Church at Pentecost (Acts 2:1-4) was a unique, once-given, event, in which he set apart the believers as his holy temple (1 Cor 3:16-17; 6:19; 2 Cor 6:16; Eph 2:21-22).
 We see this when we compare other scriptures with this passage.

-As with the Tabernacle and the Temple, the coming of God upon and in the Church was a unique, visible, supernatural event never to be repeated.
+As with the Tabernacle (Ex 40:34-35) and the Temple (1 Kings 8:10-11; 2 Chron 7:1-2), the coming of God upon and in the Church was a unique, visible, supernatural event never to be repeated.
 Its purpose was to set it apart as God’s dwelling place with humanity.
 However, the Church is different to both Tabernacle and Temple because it is a spiritual entity, a spiritual building.
-To the Church, Peter writes: “Ye also, as lively stones, are built up a spiritual house, an holy priesthood, to offer up spiritual sacrifices, acceptable to God by Jesus Christ” (1 Pet 2:5).
-But the setting apart of this new temple was still by the same method – God descended upon it and sanctified it by fire as he filled it with his presence, not this time upon a tent or a building of bricks and mortar, but on the living stones of believers.
+The Church is, as Peter writes, “…as lively stones are built up a spiritual house, an holy priesthood, to offer up spiritual sacrifices, acceptable to God by Jesus Christ” (1 Pet 2:5).
+But the setting apart of this new temple was still by the same method – God descended upon it and sanctified it by fire as he filled it with his presence, not this time upon a tent or a building of bricks and mortar, but on the living stones which were believers.

 Unfortunately, Satan has taken advantage of this translational help to understanding the passage and hijacked the gift of tongues or known languages by producing a counterfeit gift of tongues which is a “language” totally unknown to any people group or nation.
 Consequently it is understood by Pentecostals, Mormons, mediums, oracles etc. to be languages of angels and/or a unique prayer language given to individual believers.
 As you would expect, his counterfeits are not very good in comparison to the original, and his gift of tongues is no exception; it is useless babble, gibberish which has no effect other than to deceive those who have received it.
 Nevertheless it does have spiritual power and has achieved the end for which he gave it, namely, to deceive and to side-track those who possess it so that their focus is no longer gospel-centred but self-centred.